"The Deep Freeze Story"

 going to be a costly venture, and Fera ponied up to the tune of

 nearly 500 thousand dollars for the ride.
+Having Leon do a live

-eventual broadcast on television.
+broadcast on television.

 Now we all know that 1972 really was, in the minds of most

-people, still the sixties and to the cast and crew of Jefferson
+people, still The Sixties and to the cast and crew of Jefferson

 Productions, apparently this was no exception.

-Robert Stone Jordan, known to his colleagues and associates as
+known to his colleagues and peers as

-“Stoney”, ran a rather loose ship and things got real bad real
+But Jordan ran a rather loose ship and things got real bad real

 fast on the technical end and nobody seemed to notice until